-Faculty teams and departments that received grants for the 2013/14 academic year will work to design, implement, and assess new approaches to teaching that will increase learning for at least one major/degree.
-All funded projects will implement and assess new approaches to teaching and learning in one or more courses during the 2013-14 academic year.
-The faculty leads’ departments have expressed their commitment to promoting the take-up of successful project components within other courses.
-The new approaches being developed were selected, in part, because they are relevant and applicable to a broad range of courses within and across colleges, including but not limited to those taught by other members of the team.
+Faculty teams and departments that received grants for the 2013/14 academic year worked to design, implement, and assess new approaches to teaching that would increase learning for at least one major/degree.
+All funded projects implemented and assessed new approaches to teaching and learning in one or more courses during the 2013-14 academic year.
+The faculty leads’ departments expressed their commitment to promoting the take-up of successful project components within other courses.
+The new approaches developed were selected, in part, because they are relevant and applicable to a broad range of courses within and across colleges, including but not limited to those taught by other members of the team.

 College of Science

 Changing Remedial Math (ChaRM)

 ChaRM will develop, implement and evaluate a pilot model for reshaping remedial math courses.
 Goals for the project are to enhance not only students’ capacity to pass remedial courses, but their deeper conceptual understanding of mathematics as well.
 To achieve these goals, ChaRM will expand professional development of Teaching Assistants (Masters Students) teaching these courses, implement use of interactive, Inquiry-based pedagogical practices and approaches, develop comprehensive resources.
 This model has the potential for ongoing reshaping of remedial math courses at CSUEB as well as for dissemination across CSU campuses.

 - Julia Olkin, Associate Professor, Department of Mathematics & Computer Science

 - Kevin Callahan, Professor, Department of Mathematics & Computer Science

 College of Business and Economics